 You can read this article in a selection of languages other than English.

-Your child needs about an hour of quiet time to wind down and relax for sleep.
-Too much excitement, noise and activity before bed can get kids revved up and make it harder for them to settle down for sleep when it’s time.
+Too much excitement, noise and activity before bed can get children overexcited and make it harder for them to settle down for sleep.

-Sometimes changes to children’s normal bedtime routine or environment can affect how well they settle down.
+Sometimes changes to children’s normal bedtime routine can affect how well they settle down.
 For example, daylight saving, jet lag, an unfamiliar bedroom or a sleepover can have a child bouncing around when he’d normally be asleep.
 These sleep problems usually sort themselves out a week or so, as your child’s sleep cycle adjusts to a new routine.

-What your child eats and drinks can affect her ability to settle down at night.
+What and when your child eats and drinks can affect her ability to settle down at night.

-For example, if children consume caffeine – in energy drinks, coffee, tea, chocolate and cola – might keep your child awake at night, especially if he has it in the late afternoon and evening.
+For example, caffeine – in energy drinks, coffee, tea, chocolate and cola – might keep your child awake at night, especially if he has it in the late afternoon and evening.

 Night terrors, nightmares and sleepwalking

 If your child sometimes wakes up screaming or crying, it could be a night terror.
-Night terrors are normal in children aged 4-12 years, and most children outgrow them by the time they’re teenagers.
+Night terrors are most common in children 2-4 years and normal up to 12 years.
+Most children outgrow night terrors when they reach puberty.

 Your child might also have nightmares.
 Nightmares or bad dreams can wake children up and make it hard for them to get back to sleep.

-Although night terrors, nightmares and sleepwalking are all pretty normal, it’s best to talk to your doctor if you’re worried or if your child’s behaviour seems severe.
-Sleepwalking can sometimes be a sign of an illness or medical condition.
+Although night terrors, nightmares and sleepwalking are all pretty normal, it’s best to talk to your child’s GP if you’re worried or if your child’s behaviour seems severe.
+These things can sometimes be a sign of an illness, medical condition or stress.

 Bedwetting and toileting